 It would be a good idea to sit down and discuss with your team what could make them feel more empowered in the workplace – not only would you be taking steps in the right direction, but the collaboration will ensure that you remain transparent and accountable.

 Here at Talented Recruitment Group, we believe that when it comes to building a successful and sustainable business, D&I is essential.
-It is no longer practical to simply carry out your primary business duty; in today's world, you should take a stand, practise what you preach, and start to engage in corporate and social responsibility.
+It is no longer practical to simply carry out your primary business duty; in today’s world, you should take a stand, practice what you preach, and start to engage in corporate and social responsibility.
+If you would like some advice or guidance on D&I in your workplace or your Tech Recruitment or FMCG Recruitment strategies, please speak to one of our team.